tributech-solutions/tributech-docs/docs/guides/guide-integrate-data-source.md

 ### External data storage support

-For providing an ready to use solution, every DataSpace Node is shipped with an integrated master/slave storage solution based on Postgres SQL databases.
+For providing a ready to use solution, every DataSpace Node is shipped with an integrated master/slave storage solution based on Postgres SQL databases.
 If you want to use your own storage solution, please contact our [Customer Advisory Team](mailto:customer-advisory@tributech.io) for further information and support.

 ### Preview: Plugable connectors & data conversion pipelines